-For truck fleets — whether it is a Class 3-7 vehicle or not — regulations are often part and parcel of day-to-day operations.
+For truck fleets — whether it is a medium-duty, Class 3 through Class 7 vehicle or not — regulations are often part and parcel of day-to-day operations.
 Not surprising, fleet managers responsible for medium-duty trucks can look forward to one certainty in 2016; there will be new regulations.

 The following are highlights of some of the new rules and regulations that fleet managers may have to take into account in the very near future.

 One of the biggest changes for truck fleets will be the requirement for electronic logging for drivers operating trucks that are 10,001 pounds gross vehicle weight (GVW) or more and that operate interstate.

 While this is a change in the way drivers have to keep logs, it doesn’t change the requirement of who has to keep a log.